 - To protect the banking system and the financial institutions from the threats of money laundering and terrorist financing

-- To collaborate with other organizations and governments to develop tools that can fight money laundering, thereby protecting the integrity of the banking and financial system
+- To collaborate with other organizations and governments to develop tools that can fight money laundering.
+Therefore protecting the integrity of the banking and financial system

 Actions by UAE for prevention of money laundering

 UAE is a member of MENAFATF.
-It complies with the 40 Recommendations of the FATF and has put in place anti-money laundering and counter-terrorist financing policies to strengthen its banking and financial system’s fight against money launderers.
+It also complies with the 40 Recommendations of the FATF.
+Additionally it has put in place anti-money laundering and counter-terrorist financing policies to strengthen its banking and financial system’s fight against money launderers.
 Some of the key actions taken by UAE to address the money laundering issues are:

 NRA (National Risk Assessment)

-UAE developed the National Risk Assessment (NRA) that is involved in enlisting the key threats that businesses face in terms of money laundering along with their impact.
-The relevant committee has worked out and released a national AML Strategy that gives a push to the country-level AMLCFT framework.
+UAE developed the National Risk Assessment (NRA) involved in enlisting the key threats that businesses face in money laundering.
+Moreover, the relevant committee has worked out and released a national AML Strategy.
+Moreover, it gives a push to the country-level AMLCFT framework.

 Financial intelligence network

 The financial intelligence network of the country has a strong hold on information sources.
-Therefore, they engage in carrying out financial investigations through gathering information from various financial sources to identify fraud situations, money laundering cases, and terrorist financing activities.
+Therefore, they engage in carrying out financial investigations through gathering information from various financial sources.
+Thus it helps them identify fraud situations, money laundering cases, and terrorist financing activities.

-Police have been very active in identifying the cases of money laundering under the prioritization of money laundering in the 2018 national policy.
-Authorities are keen on identifying the money laundering risks to individuals and businesses and therefore, push for further investigation, prosecution, conviction, and sanctions.
+Police have been very active in identifying the cases of money laundering.
+It is also under the prioritization of money laundering in the 2018 national policy.
+Moreover, authorities are keen on identifying the money laundering risks to individuals and businesses and therefore, push for further investigation, prosecution, conviction, and sanctions.
 The government is also involved in enhancing coordination between relevant authorities to hire skilful people, train their employees, and improve their awareness of anti-money laundering measures and policies.

-The Insurance Authority in the mainland, the Dubai Financial Services Authority (DFSA), and the Abu Dhabi Financial Services Regulatory Authority (FSRA) have designed and developed a risk-based approach for the supervision of the money laundering and terrorist financing risks in their relevant areas of expertise.
-Consequently, the banking authorities, specifically the Central Bank, Securities and Commodities Authority (SCA), and the Banking Supervision Department (BSD) are currently in the process of conducting a deep understanding of the money laundering risks.
+The Insurance Authority in the mainland, the Dubai Financial Services Authority (DFSA), and the Abu Dhabi Financial Services Regulatory Authority (FSRA) have designed and developed a risk-based approach.
+Hence the supervision of the money laundering and terrorist financing risks can be made easy.
+Moreover, the banking authorities, specifically the Central Bank, Securities and Commodities Authority (SCA), and the Banking Supervision Department (BSD) are currently in the process of conducting a deep understanding of the money laundering risks.

 UAE has strengthened its AML/CFT framework by enacting an AML law in 2018 and an AML by-law in 2019.
-These are comprehensive regulations including many areas of money laundering.
-Some of the other new laws include the concerns of a risk-based approach, enhanced intra-agency coordination, beneficial ownership requirements, improvement in money laundering investigations, and international cooperation.
-The government has also been active in the formation of several committees that play a strong role in improving the coordination and cooperation of authorities on money laundering and terrorist financing issues and efforts.
+Therefore, these are comprehensive regulations including many areas of money laundering.
+Moreover, Some of the other new laws include the concerns of a risk-based approach, enhanced intra-agency coordination, beneficial ownership requirements.
+It also includes improvement in money laundering investigations, and international cooperation.
+The government has also been active in the formation of several committees that play a strong role in improving the coordination and cooperation of authorities on money laundering.
+It also includes terrorist financing issues and efforts.

-The money laundering process occurs in three steps of placement, followed by layering, and finally, integration.
-In layman’s terms, the money launderer introduces illegal money into the financial system, then converts or moves the funds through multiple channels to go far off from the source, and finally, funds re-enter the economy in form of legal money.
+The money laundering process occurs in three steps of placement followed by layering, and finally, integration.
+In layman’s terms, the money launderer introduces illegal money into the financial system.
+Then it converts or moves the funds through multiple channels to go far off from the source.
+Thus funds finally re-enter the economy in form of legal money.

-We provide almost all types of AML compliance services; however, we have a discussion with you to understand your money laundering issue or risk management problem, and then suggest solutions accordingly.
+We provide almost all types of AML compliance services.
+However, we have a discussion with you to understand your money laundering issue or risk management problem.
+Moreover we suggest solutions accordingly.

-UAE has been active in forming AML compliance laws nationally and will continue to cooperate internationally for better efforts and results.
+UAE has been active in forming AML compliance laws nationally.
+Moreover, it will continue to cooperate internationally for better efforts and results.
 Organizations must make efforts from their side to maintain the integrity of their operations.
-For this, you can hire AML compliance consultants or consultancy firms to understand the risks of money laundering for your business and to deploy relevant AML framework to remain in the legal, professional, and ethical ambit of AML compliance.
+For this, you can hire AML compliance consultants or consultancy firms to understand the risks of money laundering for your business.
+It is also done to deploy relevant AML framework to remain in the legal, professional, and ethical ambit of AML compliance.

 Our strengths – AML Consulting Services

 NR Doshi & Partners is the best AML consulting services provider in UAE with more than 35 years in this field.
-We ensure to help you in every aspect of your AML-specific requirements to improve your business efficiency, and hence, profitability.
-Our AML compliance consulting includes data capturing and verification, checking sources of finance, implementation of AML/CFT frameworks across your geographical presence, KYC standards, and risk management.
-Our expert AML consultants have the perfect solution for any of your AML compliance issues.
+We ensure to help you in every aspect of your AML-specific requirements to improve your business efficiency.
+Hence, profitability.
+Our AML compliance consulting includes data capturing and verification, checking sources of finance.
+It also includes implementation of AML/CFT frameworks across your geographical presence, KYC standards, and risk management.
+Additionally our expert AML consultants have the perfect solution for any of your AML compliance issues.